sid2k3/Movie-Recommender-Engine/additional_info.md

 Normalized rating is the actual rating given by a user subtracted by the mean rating of the same user.

-This class then use
+This class then uses
 the [K Nearest Neighbours Algorithm (KNN)](https://scikit-learn.org/stable/modules/neighbors.html#neighbors) to find similar movies for a given movie.
-The criteria used to find neighbours is the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between the movie vectors (row of a matrix).
+The criteria used to find neighbors is the [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity) between the movie vectors (row of a matrix).
 Since the matrix contains normalized ratings, we can say that we are using centered cosine similarity to compute similar movies.
-Basically, this class implements item-item collaborative filtering using KNN.
+This class implements item-item collaborative filtering using KNN.
 The model is retrained every 2 hours with the new data collected, this is done because the dataset used to train is quite small.
 <br>
 <br>
 ![Collaborative Filtering Based Recommender](https://i.imgur.com/JFgE7A7.png)